Matthew Yglesias: Biden 2024? America needs to know now

 This is the kind of thing presidents normally do in the March after they get re-elected.
 That’s when they turn the page on practical politics in favor of efforts to define themselves in the eyes of history.

-Barack Obama, similarly, was laser-focused on public opinion during his first term.
-He advanced progressive social and cultural causes, but consistently “lead from the rear,” ending the military’s “Don’t Ask, Don’t Tell” policy in late 2010, when doing so was overwhelmingly popular, and only endorsing marriage equality after advocates pushed its approval rating up above 50%.
-Not until his second term did he start throwing caution to the wind, taking big political risks for the sake of diplomatic breakthroughs with Cuba and Iran.

-The problem here was similar to that which Republicans had faced eight years earlier: While Obama didn’t need to stand for re-election again, other Democrats did.
-Fighting with the Israel lobby and Cuban emigrés was politically costly.
-Donald Trump’s election in 2016 largely undid those legacy items, and even Biden’s presence in the White House can’t put the diplomatic Humpty Dumpty back together again.

-Now the Biden administration is being similarly reckless with its politics — hostile to fossil fuel extraction amid high energy costs, picking aggressive fights over transgender issues that could be easily ducked, and more focused on the benefits of student loan relief than on its impact on inflation.
+The Biden administration is being reckless with its politics — hostile to fossil fuel extraction amid high energy costs, picking aggressive fights over transgender issues that could be easily ducked, and more focused on the benefits of student loan relief than on its impact on inflation.

 In retrospect, the historians’ advice to Biden to go big was borderline absurd.
 There’s a reason congressional Democrats ran consistently weaker than his presidential campaign — a margin of the public was voting for Biden despite the progressive agenda, not because of it.